 restore & protect forests worldwide.

-The fight against climate change demands a double edged sword: on the one side, sustainable energy sources need to continue to be promoted and adopted, on the other side, our remaining forests must be healed, protected and replanted, before they are irretrievably lost.
+The fight against climate change demands a double edged sword: on the one side, sustainable energy sources need to continue to be promoted and adopted, on the other side, our remaining forests must be restored and protected before they are irretrievably lost.

 Former Sec.
 General Mr. Ban Ki Moon stated,